hs-esslingen-softwaretesting-gruppe-4/studyconnect/docs/exercises/assignment_3.md

 2) Vollständigkeit (Completeness)

     Completeness is very important.
 If a product is not complete, users may not benefit from or be able to use the product.
-If in Studyconnect key functions like a chat are implemented but everything else is missing users may use it as a messenger but it definitely does not fulfill its purpose of making studying easier.
+If in Studyconnect key functions like a chat are implemented but everything else is missing users may use it as a messenger but it does not fulfill its purpose of making studying in groups easier than with any other messenger.

 3) Aktualität